apache/incubator-spot/spot-setup/README.md

 Options:
---no-sudo     will execute commands as the existing user while setting `HADOOP_USER_NAME=hdfs` -c            specify a custom location for the spot.conf, defaults to /etc/spot.conf
+--no-sudo     will execute commands as the existing user while setting `HADOOP_USER_NAME=hdfs` -c            specify a custom location for the spot.conf, defaults to /etc/spot.conf -d            specific which database client to use `-d beeline`

 ## Environment Variables